Hong Kong's Medical Workers Under Pressure From Coronavirus

 Related Stories

-He may seem overcautious to some (including his hospital, which expected him to report to work as normal the following day).
-After all, he was wearing full protective gear during his interactions with the patients and nobody outside of mainland China has died from the virus, also known as 2019-nCov.
+Frustrated, So booked himself a hotel room and decided he would isolate himself for the time being.

+He may seem overcautious to some.
 But the 2003 SARS outbreak killed 360 hospital workers around the world and medical staff accounted for about a fifth of the 299 SARS-related deaths in Hong Kong.
-So and his colleagues are not in the mood to take any chances.
+The coronavirus has proven to be more infectious than previously thought, and carriers of it may not show symptoms.
+A hospital outbreak is the biggest fear of many healthcare workers, who are not leaving anything up to chance.

 Read more: A Timeline of How the Wuhan Coronavirus Has Spread—And How the World Has Reacted

-There are hundreds of medical workers on the front lines of the fight against the coronavirus in Hong Kong, a semi-autonomous southern enclave separated by a border from mainland China, where the virus has killed at least 210 people and infected more than 9,600.
-It has also spread to at least a dozen countries, but Hong Kong’s 12 confirmed cases are the second highest outside of mainland China and the local situation threatens to worsen.
+There are hundreds of medical workers on the front lines of the fight against the coronavirus in Hong Kong, a semi-autonomous southern enclave separated by a border from mainland China, where the virus has killed at least 210 people and infected more than 9,700.

+The virus, known as 2019-nCoV, has also spread to at least a dozen countries, but Hong Kong’s 12 confirmed cases are one of the highest outside of mainland China and the local situation threatens to worsen.
 As many as 95 suspected cases have been reported every day for the past week and more are expected as Hongkongers begin returning home after spending the Lunar New Year up north.

-The Hong Kong government says the territory is well equipped to deal with an epidemic and that 1,400 isolation beds can be made available when necessary—a number many medical workers say is exaggerated.
-But to keep the virus out politicians from across the spectrum, and many hospital staff, have called for the border with mainland China to be fully closed (the government has shut some entry points but kept others open).
+The Hong Kong government says the territory is well equipped to deal with an epidemic and that 1,400 isolation beds can be made available when necessary—a number many medical workers say is greatly exaggerated.
+But the public is skeptical and are calling for a full closure of the border with mainland China (the government has shut some entry points but kept others open) to reduce the chances of confirmed cases being brought into the city.
 In recent days, medical workers have threatened to strike until the government responds.

-Many are also under intense pressure from their families to resign.
-“We talk about how ridiculous everything is,” So says, “about whether our life insurance will be valid if we die due to negligence on the part of the hospital.”
+Many are also under intense pressure from their families to resign. “[My colleagues and I] talk about how ridiculous everything is,” So says, “about whether our life insurance will be valid if we die due to negligence on the part of the hospital.”

 Cracks in the system